inria-larsen/icub-teleoperation/README.md

 The yarp.conf file in both the computers has to be properly set-up:
 - 'yarp conf', on both the computers to retrieve the yarp.conf files location.
-- on Windows: 'ipconfig', to retrieve the ip address assigned to the computer.
+- On Windows: 'ipconfig', to retrieve the ip address assigned to the computer.
-- on Ubuntu: 'ifconfig'
+- On Ubuntu: 'ifconfig'
-- edit the yarp.conf files:
+- Edit the yarp.conf files:

-	On the host computer
+	on the host computer

 	```
 	<host-ip-address> 10000 yarp
 	```

-	On the client computer
+	on the client computer

 	```
 	<host-ip-address> 10000 yarp